Murphy-Joe/AbandonedWordleAlgo/README.md

 Roate was played against all 2,309 Wordle targets.

 For each word, a result is produced.
-For example if the target were "fewer" this would be the result
+For example if the target answer for today was "fewer", this would be the result
 <img src="pics/ROATEresult.png" alt="starting words" width="400"/>

 Any time a result is given, it allows us to filter the possible set of targets remaining.
 For instance with the above result we match targets that contain an *R and E* but do not *start with R* or *end with E*.